 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Structural movement
+Structural movemen t

 Repair category 1

-Notes At the time of our inspection there was no evidence of significant structural movement noted to affect the property within the limits of the single inspection.
+Notes At the time of our inspection, there was no evidence of significant structural movement noted to affect the property within the limits of a single visit.